-- 2. Allowable reduction in "Ke" due to benching is given in Hare or relevant derivatives. - 3.
-Computer program default pressure change co-efficient "Ke" shall not be acceptable unless they are consistent with those from the charts referred to in D5.11.1.
+- 3. Computer program default pressure change co-efficient "Ke" shall not be acceptable unless they are consistent with those from the charts mentioned above.
 The chart used and relevant co-efficients for determining "Ke" value from that chart shall be noted on the hydraulic summary sheet provided for plan checking and included on the final design drawings. - 4.
-Bends may be permissible in certain circumstances and discussions with Council regarding their use is required prior to detailed design.
-Appropriate values of pit pressure change co-efficient at bends shall be sourced from recognised published technical literature.
+Bends may be permissible in certain circumstances and discussions with Council regarding their use are required prior to detailed design.
+Appropriate values of pit pressure change coefficient at bends shall be denoted on the hydraulic summary sheets...